top of page

 Afterward, Emperor Toghon Temür became a luxurious monarch who only wanted to enjoy life.

-Some historic documents noted that the emperor had over a hundred, even a thousand, beautiful imperial concubines in his royal palace.
+Some historical documents noted that the emperor had over a hundred, even a thousand, beautiful imperial concubines in his royal palace.

 Besides, Toghon Temür was a very talented mechanical and architectural engineer who had participated in designing and constructing some excellent palaces, dragon boats, and house leakages.